 Location.
 Marker is missing.
 It was located near 39° 38.098′ N, 120° 27.331′ W. Marker was in Calpine, California, in Sierra County.
-Marker was on Golden Chain Highway (California Route 49 at milepost 45.7), on the right when Touch for map.
+Marker was on Golden Chain Highway (California Route 49 at milepost 45.7), on the right when traveling east.
+Touch for map.
 Marker was in this post office area: Loyalton CA 96118, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this location, measured as the crow flies.
-Crossing the Summit - Weather or Not (approx. 2.2 miles away); Site of Howard Ranch and Inn 1865 (approx. 7.3 miles away); Memorial (approx. 9.8 miles away); Henness – Zumwalt Pass (approx. 10.3 miles away); Webber Lake Hotel (approx. 10.3 miles away); Busch & Heringlake Building (approx. 10.7 miles away); Miner’s Hotel (approx. 10.8 miles away); Plumas County Honor Roll World War Two and Korea and Vietnam (approx. 12 miles away).
+Crossing the Summit - Weather or Not (approx. 2.2 miles away); Site of Howard Ranch and Inn 1865 (approx. 7.3 miles away); Memorial (approx. 9.8 miles away); Webber Lake Hotel (approx. 10.3 miles away); Henness – Zumwalt Pass (approx. 10.3 miles away); Busch & Heringlake Building (approx. 10.7 miles away); Miner’s Hotel (approx. 10.8 miles away); Central California Traction Company 24 (approx. 11.7 miles away).

 More about this marker.
 This marker is located at the Sierra Valley Vista Point.
 There are three other plaques at the vista point; Sierra Valley Geology, Sierra Valley Environment and Sierra Valley Wildlife.
 Some are too badly damage to be legible.

 Credits.
 This page was last revised on November 13, 2016.
-This page originally submitted on June 15, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 417 times since then and 16 times this year.
-Photos: 1. submitted on June 15, 2013, by Barry Swackhamer of San Jose, California.
+It was originally submitted on June 15, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 528 times since then and 42 times this year.
+Photos: 1. submitted on June 15, 2013, by Barry Swackhamer of Brentwood, California.
 2. submitted on November 13, 2016, by Alvis Hendley of San Francisco, California.
-3. submitted on June 15, 2013, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+3. submitted on June 15, 2013, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.